 The TRG in action

-We visited St Marylebone on a Wednesday, when the Y8 TRG meets after lunch, in a 60 minute lesson period.
+We visited St Marylebone on a Wednesday, when the Year 8 TRG meets after lunch, in a 60 minute lesson period.
 The discussion was led by the KS3 coordinator, Megan Bailey, and began with a review of the week’s lessons on equation solving.
-In Y8 lessons before the meeting, many common approaches were evident.
-Teachers used a common method and notation for talking about equation solving, they moved at a similar slow pace, all encouraging thorough explanations from pupils, using precise mathematical language.
+In Year 8 lessons before the meeting, many common approaches were evident.
+Teachers used a common method and notation for talking about equation solving, and they moved at a similar slow pace, all encouraging thorough explanations from students, using precise mathematical language.
 Within this commonly agreed planning framework, and using shared slides, teachers were still able to respond to the needs of their own classes in terms of pace, material covered, and questions raised.
 Some teachers focused more on different methods to reach the same result for one equation whilst others chose to address a larger variety of types of equation.

 Reviewing their lessons, teachers queried the use of the bar model in equation solving.
-One teacher had found it very useful whereas others felt that, unlike the new Y7 cohort, the Y8s were not sufficiently familiar with bar modelling for it to be useful.
+One teacher had found it very useful whereas others felt that, unlike the new Year 7 cohort, the Year 8s were not sufficiently familiar with bar modelling for it to be useful.
 The discussion led to a joint decision that bar modelling should be less of a focus in the slides.

 “What about if the unknowns on each side are not the same letter?”